SvenHaedrich/dali_mon/README.md

 ```
 "{" <timestamp> <error> <bits> " " <data> "}"
 ```
-Only information framed by curly barces is interpreted. <br/>
+Only information framed by curly braces is interpreted. <br/>
 ```
 <timestamp> : integer number,
               each tick represents 1 millisecond,